Diagnosis and management of supraventricular and ventricular tachyarrhythmias: Narrow complex tachycardia & wide complex tachycardia

 Vagal stimulation rarely terminates ventricular tachycardia.
 It may, however, increase blocking in the AV node, which may (if the arrhythmia is supraventricular) increase RR intervals adnd reveal AV dissociation.
 Verapamil, adenosine and beta-blockers are all hazardous in case of ventricular tachycardia (risk of developing hypotension and cardiac arrest).
 This drugs may be used if one is certain that the wide complex tachycardia is a supraventricular arrhythmia.
 If the arrhythmia is terminated by adenosine, digoxin, verapamil or diltiazem, one can be virtually certain that it had supraventricular origin.
 Termination by means of lidocaine suggest ventricular tachycardia, although AVRT may also be terminated by lidocaine.
 Termination by means of proxainamide or amiodarone does not differentiate ventricular from supraventricular origin.

-The following algorithm presents management of wide complex tachycardias.
+The following algorithm, which should be at hand always, presents diagnosis and management of wide complex tachycardias.